AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 and the list of new docker image versions that will be built by the CI infrastructure.

-GitHub releases will trigger a `Release` GitHub action that will build the corresponding image and push it to dockerhub.
+GitHub releases will trigger a `Release` GitHub action that will build the corresponding image and push it to Docker Hub.

 ### Build
 `aswfdocker build` builds ci packages and ci images.